oppsec/Apepe/README.md

 ___

 ### 🕵️ What is Apepe?
-🕵️ **Apepe** is a Python tool developed to help pentesters and red teamers to easily get information from the target app.
-This tool will extract basic informations as the package name, if the app is signed and the development language...
+🕵️ **Apepe** is a project developed to help to capture informations from a Android app through his APK file.
+It can be used to extract the content, get app settings, suggest SSL Pinning bypass based on the app detected language, extract deeplinks from AndroidManifest.xml, JSONs and DEX files.

 <br>